uniqueiyke/terminal-text-color/README.md

 | `bgColorHex` | Define a color by specifying a three hexadecimal digits or six hexadecimal digits as in CSS for text background color. it accepts one hex string value as an argument. ```console.log(bgColorHex('ff0'), 'This is yellow text background'); console.log(bgColorHex('ffff00'), 'This is still a yellow text background'); console.log(bgColorHex('ffff0'), 'Wrong hex color value.
 No effect');``` |

-There are few text modifyers methods for modifying the console text depending on the support of the your terminal.
+There are few text modifiers methods for modifying the console text depending on the support of the your terminal.
 These include: `underline`, `italic`, `strikethrough`, `blink`, `reset`, `dim`, `bold`, `reverse`, `hidden`.
 These methods can receive argument when called `except reset`, or can be called with argument.
 As in
 ```javascript